-During the fiscal years 2009 and 2010, the Corporation has declared and paid quarterly dividends totaling \$0.20 annually per Class A Share and Class B Share.
-During the first and second quarter, the Corporation declared a dividend of \$0.05 per Class A Share and Class B Share.
-Given the significant investments of the Corporation in its capital projects and the launches of several specialty services, the Board of Directors has decided to suspend the payment of its dividends since the third quarter.
+During the fiscal year 2010, the Corporation has declared and paid quarterly dividends totaling \$0.20 annually per Class A Share and Class B Share.
+During the first and second quarters of 2011, the Corporation declared a dividend of \$0.05 per Class A Share and Class B Share.
+Given the significant investments of the Corporation in its capital projects and the launches of several specialty services, the Board of Directors suspended the payment of its dividends since the third quarter of 2011.
+No dividends were paid during the fiscal year 2012.

-Dividend declaration and payment are the responsibility of the Board of Directors, which takes into consideration the Corporation's financial situation and its cash-flow strategy.
+Declaration and payment of dividend are the responsibility of the Board of Directors of the Corporation, which takes into consideration the Corporation's financial situation and its cash-flow strategy.
 In addition, in accordance with the Corporation's credit agreements, the Corporation is subject to restrictions including the maintenance of certain financial ratios that may limit the amount of the dividend that the Corporation can declare and pay.